staff0rd/documentation/partials/_install-run.md

 -   NET Framework 4.0+

-Event Store has [Chocolatey packages](https://chocolatey.org/packages/eventstore-oss) available that you can install with the following command:
+Event Store has [Chocolatey packages](https://chocolatey.org/packages/eventstore-oss) available that you can install with the following command in an elevated terminal:

 ```powershell
 choco install eventstore-oss